Xinglab/IRIS-long/README.md

     --tumor_num                                         Number of tumor samples

-    --detest_p                                          Cutoff of p-value in DE test, default is 0.05
+    --detest_p                                          Cutoff of p-value in DE test, default = 0.05

-    --detest_tumor_cpm                                  Cutoff of median CPM value in tumor samples, used to decide whether an isoform is highly expressed
+    --detest_tumor_cpm                                  Cutoff of median CPM value in tumor samples, used to decide whether an isoform is highly expressed, default = 3

-    --detest_fc                                         Cutoff of fold change between tumor and normal, used to decide DE isoform
+    --detest_fc                                         Cutoff of fold change between tumor and normal, used to decide DE isoform, default = 2

-    --pretest_p                                         Cutoff of p-value in prevalence test, default is 1e-6
+    --pretest_p                                         Cutoff of p-value in prevalence test, default = 1e-6

-    --pretest_tumor_cpm                                 Cutoff of CPM value in tumor samples, used to decide whether an isoform is considered as expressed
+    --pretest_tumor_cpm                                 Cutoff of CPM value in tumor samples, used to decide whether an isoform is considered as expressed, default = 2

-    --pretest_tissue_cpm                                Cutoff of CPM value in tissue samples, used to decide whether an isoform is considered as expressed
+    --pretest_tissue_cpm                                Cutoff of CPM value in tissue samples, used to decide whether an isoform is considered as expressed, default = 1

     --outf_dir                                          Folder of output